André Flajolet

 André Flajolet is a French politician.
-He was born on 6 December 1946 in Saint-Floris, départment of Pas-de-Calais.
+He was born on 6 December 1946 in Saint-Floris, department of Pas-de-Calais.
 He is a philosophy teacher.

 He was elected on 16 June 2002 deputy of the 9th circonscription of Pas-de-Calais (Béthune and surroundings) for the 12th Legislature so as becoming the first right-wing deputy for many years.

 He was re-elected on 17 June 2007 deputy of the 13th Legislature.